 Because this is my first time writing this column, an introduction is in order.
 I am Bill Sisk, the response communication manager at the Microsoft Security Response Center (MSRC).
-I have been in the security space for some time now and really took
+I have been in the security space for some time now and really took the dive into security back during the Code Red days.
+I must have personally worked with at least 100 customers, helping to get them back on their feet… My family didn't see me for quite a few days.

 The December 2007 bulletin release contains six security bulletins affecting Microsoft Windows and one affecting Internet Explorer.
 Three bulletins are rated Critical and four are rated Important.